GermaniaGoncalves/GermaniaGoncalves/README.md

 - 👋 Hi, I’m @GermaniaGoncalves
 - 👀 I’m interested in Machine Learning and Phyton.
 - 🌱 I’m currently learning Github and Phyton.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects in Data Science, Machine Learning and Phyton.
 - 📫 How to reach me www.linkedin.com/in/germânia-gonçalves
 - ⚡ Fun fact: I am in a career transition to the data and technology area.
 I am an environmental engineer, singer and visual artist.